Inshallah: Salman Khan’s THIS Act HURT Sanjay Leela Bhansali; The Director Decided NOT TO MEET Him

 The source further added, "Post their last discussion, Salman tweeted on Sunday that the film with Sanjay Leela Bhansali is pushed ‘but I will still see you all on Eid, 2020.
 Inshallah!!'

-Now apparently, Salman tweeted this without asking Bhansali or even informing him," further added he source.
+Now apparently, Salman tweeted this without asking Bhansali or even informing him," further added the source.

 Bhansali Chose Not To Meet Him

-According to the same source, Sanjay Leela Bhansali wanted to sort out differences with Salman but post his tweet; the director chose to stay at him and ditched the meeting with him.
-Bhansali felt Salman shouldn't have taken such a big step on his own, without consulting him first.
+According to the same source, Sanjay Leela Bhansali wanted to sort out differences with Salman but post his tweet, the director chose to stay mad at him and ditched the meeting with him.
+Bhansali felt Salman shouldn't have taken such a big step on his own without consulting him first.

 Bhansali Was Hurt

-The source also revealed that despite being perceived as a temperamental man, Bhansali is very emotional and sensitive and he treats his each and every fil like his kid.
-Apparently, the random tweet of Salman hurt the sentiments of the director.
+The source also revealed that despite being perceived as a temperamental man, Bhansali is very emotional and sensitive and he treats his each and every film like his kid.
+Apparently, the random tweet of Salman's hurt the sentiments of the director.
 Hence, all the chaos around the project.

 What about Inshallah now?
 The source hints that Bhansali may still go ahead with Inshallah with rather a top star as money has been invested in the project.